raas-dev/configent/README.md

 when the current working directory has `Dockerfile` present.
 After container has been started, the host-container mapped ports are output.

-💡: Use alias `n` for running containers for binaries you do not want to install permanently by building ad-hoc images with [Nixery](https://nixery.dev/).
+💡: Use alias `n` for running a `nerdctl` container for binary you do not want to install, by creating an ad-hoc image with [Nixery](https://nixery.dev/).

 ### macOS